reid15/DataViewer/ReadMe.txt

 	@level1type=N'PROCEDURE',@level1name=N'GetCustomer',
 	@level2type=N'PARAMETER',@level2name=N'@CustomerId';

-Adding a DataViewerLookup extended property to a stored procedue parameter will have thr program used a view as a data source for the user to select a value from a combo box.
+Adding a DataViewerLookup extended property to a stored procedure parameter will have thr program used a view as a data source for the user to select a value from a combo box.
 The value of the property should be a schema qualified view name.
 The view should have a KeyValue attribute that will be used as the combo box value, and a DisplayName attribute that will be the display value for the combo.
 The TestData.sql script has examples of setting up the extended properties.